cstuder/chromatic-generator/README.md

                             Maximum width of the thumbnails (Defaults to 600 pixels) -th THUMBHEIGHT, --thumbheight THUMBHEIGHT
                             Maximum height of the thumbnails (Defaults to 600 pixels)

+## Status of chromatic-generator

+It is Good Enough for my purposes: Creating a gallery from a collection of JPEG files with correct EXIF information.

+There will be no more development on my part.
+(Christian Studer, end of october 2015)

+### Possible improvements for the future

+- Other sort orders
+- Handling more image file types
+- Better error handling